airsoftnorge/TECP/README.md

 Open source so you can take it and make something cooler if so desired.

 Everything here is preconfigured or made for [ASN-TAK](https://airsoftnorge.com/tak), if you intend to use it elsewhere you might need to make adjustments.
+Contact us for MQTT login if you want to online your units on the ASN-TAK servers.

-We can be found ond discord for any questions.
+We can be found ond [discord](https://discord.gg/m3yaCJWtAk) for any questions.

 # Moving parts